Search for a course

 Influences on behaviour covered include effects of maternal stress on the unborn young, early experiences, individual personalities, environmental factors, previous experience, diet and age.

-More information about this Small Animal Care and Welfare Course
+More information about this Small Animal Care and Welfare Award

 The First Aid part of this small animal care and welfare award covers;

-- How to clear a blockage which is causing the animal the choke, precautions required to prevent bites and what to do if the item cannot be dislodged easily, including the wheelbarrow method.
+- How to clear a blockage which is causing the animal to choke, precautions required to prevent bites and what to do if the item cannot be dislodged easily, including the wheelbarrow method